Hierarchically Composing Level Generators for the Creation of Complex Structures: Hierarchically Composing Level Generators

 Furthermore, as there is no dependence between different level generators during training, we can redefine the meaning of a specific generator.
 For instance, a town generates a tilemap containing houses, roads and gardens.
-We could also change the interpretation of the individual tiles, resulting in this generator generating cities, consisting of towns, highways and parks.
+We could also change the interpretation of the individual tiles, resulting in the same generator generating cities that consist of towns, highways and parks.
 This effectively constructs multiple different tree structures, with the same generator as the root and different child generators.
 In general, this approach would work as long as the same feasibility criteria are valid in both cases.

 Finally, while \pcgnn is particularly suited to be used as the low-level generator in \mcc, this is by no means a requirement.
-We could use other suitable level generators (e.g. approaches such as \citep{earle2021Illuminating,shu2021Experiencedriven,earle2021Learning}), hand-designed components, or a combination of all of these.
+We could use other suitable level generators (e.g., \citep{earle2021Illuminating,shu2021Experiencedriven,earle2021Learning}), hand-designed components, or a combination of these.
 This provides a significant amount of control and flexibility, which is useful in designing a game~\citep{lai2020Towards}.